 - Inability to pay attention for extended periods of time

-While people with inattentive ADD do not display the same hyperactive or impulsive symptoms as those with ADD do, they do tend to spend a lot of their time staying withdrawn and daydreaming.
+People with inattentive ADD do not display the same hyperactive or impulsive symptoms as those with ADD.
+However, they do tend to withdraw from others and engage in daydreaming often.
 This attention disorder is typically treated by increasing the patient’s dopamine levels.

 The brain’s temporal lobe is responsible for regulating memory, learning, and mood.
 When an individual is coping with temporal lobe ADD, they struggle with learning, memory, and severe anger or aggression.
 At times, they exhibit symptoms of extreme paranoia.
 Temporal lobe ADD is generally treated with magnesium supplements, which specifically treats their symptoms of anxiety and irritability.